Louisa Lytton: Other work

-In 2013 she was in Young High and Dead, in which she played a character called Jenny.
+In 2013, she was in Young High and Dead, in which she played a character called Jenny.

 In 2014, she played Michelle in the ITV sitcom series Edge of Heaven.

-In 2015 she appeared in a music video for ILL BLU – Give Me ft.
+In 2015, she appeared in a music video for ILL BLU – Give Me ft.
 Kahlia Bakosi.
 In the same year, Louisa played Ginny Beasley in an episode of Murdoch Mysteries called Barenaked Ladies.

 In 2016, Lytton took part in the third series of The Jump.
 She was the first celebrity to be eliminated on 31 January.
 She also played the part of Alva in Fractured, an independent film released in 2016.

+In 2023, Lytton co-founded a children's clothing company named Aura Soul after her daughter.

-Theatre work
+Theatre

 In 2001, Lytton was in a musical production of Les Misérables, and played the leading role in the musical, Annie.